Trading Isn’t Hard. Unstructured Trading Is the Problem

 Why the job mindset destroys trading discipline

-You don’t always feel motivated.
 Even when you don’t feel like going to the office, you still show up.
 Why?
 Because discipline is forced.
 You operate under a structure.

-If you don’t follow the rules, your salary gets deducted.
 If you make mistakes, there are consequences.
-This structure keeps you in line, even when you don’t feel disciplined.
-No matter what you feel, how you feel.
+This structure keeps you in line, even when you don’t feel disciplined, no matter how you feel.

 Why being unstructured causes emotional trading